sanagno/StoryClozeTask/README.md

   ```
 - Install requirements and skip thought embeddings.
 Some experiments require skip thoughts embeddings as specified in the paper Skip-Thought Vectors (https://arxiv.org/abs/1506.06726 ,https://github.com/ryankiros/skip-thoughts).
 For time saving purposes these have been precomputed and are publicly available at https://polybox.ethz.ch/index.php/s/X3GsRxeIhATdt8J.
 They files saved have the form of a numpy array with a shape [num_samples, num_sentences, skip_thought_embeddings_size].
 For the training set, each story has a total of 5 sentences, while for the validation and test set each story has 6 sentences (corresponding to the two possible endings).
 To install:
   ```
-  make setup
+  run_experiments setup
   ```

 ## Run experiments

-Run `make help` to display all available options.
+Run `run_experiments help` to display all available options.

-Run `make run_all` to run all available models.
+Run `run_experiments all` to run all available models.

-Run `make run_bert` to run BERT classifier.
+Run `run_experiments bert` to run BERT classifier.